 Your dog is your responsibility.
 That means if it bites someone, you may incur damages.
 Even if you think your dog is friendly, you should understand the risks of dog bites and ways to help prevent them.
 Under the right circumstances, any dog might bite, regardless of breed.
 A majority of states hold pet owners liable if a dog causes injury.
 For example, if your dog scratches or trips someone, you may be held responsible for any injury or property damage the dog causes.
 This can be costly for pet owners.
 State Farm® alone paid $157 million dollars for 3,185 dog bite and injury claims in 2020.

 Here are a few measures that may help reduce the risk of a dog bite:

 - Spay or neuter your pet.
 This procedure may help reduce your dog's aggressive behaviors.
 Consult with your veterinarian on the right time to spay or neuter your dog.

 - Socialize early.
 Introduce your puppy to situations and people as early as possible.
 Early socialization makes for a more relaxed adult dog.
 But watch for signs of stress during socialization, as it's a leading cause of aggression.

 - Hire a professional.
 If your dog displays aggressive behavior, a trainer may be able to curb the problem and help the animal overcome stressors.

 - Know your dog's stressors so you can learn to avoid them.
 For example, if your dog growls at children, keep them and the dog separated.
 Understanding your dog's body language will let you know when they might be ready to be petted.

 - Walk your dog regularly.
 This will keep your pet physically and mentally healthy and provide stimulation.

-- Use the for dog walks.
+- Use the right leash or harness for dog walks.
 Even if your dog is perfectly well behaved without a leash, other dogs may react aggressively to an unleashed dog.